keghub/gitflow-on-github/README.md

 git push origin feature/a-really-good-feature
 ```
 6. In GitHub, create a pull request from your fork to the source repo, having care of selecting `upstream/develop` as your target branch
-7. Have your amazing feature reviewed and merged into `release/1.1`
+7. Have your amazing feature reviewed and merged into the `develop` branch